Board Meeting Notes

 A sponsor has also committed to supporting a spring competition concert.

-7. Grant Writer Compensation & Recognition:
+7. Grant Writer Compensation & Recognition

 The grant writer requested compensation for consulting work outside their original responsibilities.